CyberSys/RakNet_Networking/README.md

 #### It is very important to use the sequence of writing to the stream, otherwise, if the data is not written sequentially, errors and exceptions will occur.
 #### Suppose you have written a string to a stream and are trying to read a number from it
+#### Using this class you can easily upgrade the code to encrypt the data sent.